 Welcome to the UNC Kidney Center’s KEOP!

-The KEOP’s activities are evidence and community-based, and focus on the counties that have higher prevalence rates of persons with end-stage kidney disease (see KEOP map).
-However, we collaborate with all communities that agree to host local conversations and/or screening events.
+The KEOP’s evidence- and community-based efforts are focused on the counties with the highest rates of end-stage kidney disease.
+However, we collaborate with all communities interested in hosting local conversations and/or screening events.

-Our primary interventions to raise awareness about CKD and to promote the important role of organ donation for persons with end-stage kidney disease include:
+The primary ways we raise awareness about CKD and the importance of organ donation are:

 Mission Statement

-The mission of the UNC Kidney Center’s Kidney Education Outreach Program is to reduce the burden of kidney disease on patients, families and the community in North Carolina.
+The mission of the UNC Kidney Center’s Kidney Education Outreach Program (KEOP) is to reduce the burden of kidney disease for patients, families and communities in North Carolina.

 For Patients and Families

-• Increase awareness and understanding about kidney disease and organ transplantation.
+- Increase awareness and understanding about CKD and organ transplantation.

 For Healthcare Providers

-• Increase current knowledge and understanding of Kidney Disease among health care providers.
+- Increase knowledge and understanding of CKD among health care providers.

-• Be a resource to facilitate the care of patients with Kidney Disease.
+- Serve as a resource to facilitate the care of patients with CKD.

 For Communities

-• Engage and empower communities to create efficient mechanisms and practices for preventing and managing Kidney Disease.
+- Engage and empower communities to create systems and practices for preventing and managing CKD.

-• Help communities develop community-based sustainable programs to curb the burden of Kidney Disease.
+- Help develop community-based sustainable programs to curb the burden of CKD.

-For information about sponsoring an information session in your community, or partnering with the UNCKC to encourage citizens and primary care physicians to become better informed about kidney disease, please contact: Jill Powell, MPH, Program Coordinator
+For information about holding an information or screening session in your community, or partnering with KEOP to encourage citizens and primary care physicians to become better informed about kidney disease, please contact: Abhijit (Abhi) Kshirsagar, MD MPH, Program Director at 919-445-2684 or